jsphuebner/esp-egycounter/README.md

 # Cloudy stuff
 If you run a web server with a database you can deploy some simple php scripts provided in the server-side directory. index.php contains commands to set up your database.
 You probably want to play with display.php to show what you want.
 Python script submitToLogger.py sends the data to your web server via https.
-Again, web server is hard-coded, please adjust.
+Set the web server URI in config.json.
 I use a static key for minimalistic access control that is sent along with the data every time.
 The server only stores a hash of that key.
 Please set this up in config.inc.php
 The script sends the counter data from above and merges battery power into the JSON blob as well.

 ![](images/web-interface.png)